pbinkley/microcopying_1940/index.markdown

 <p>I should imagine that you could count on a great
-deal of eagerness and initiative if those institutions felt that projects which they developed could, within the framework of a clearing house and within the framework of agencies <span style="page" id="page278">[p.278]</span> by which complete cooperation and servicing could be accomplished to the satisfaction of scholars, still that they might serve as the depository, as the servicing agent of their own projects.</p>
+deal of eagerness and initiative if those institutions felt that projects which they developed could, within the framework of a clearing house and within the framework of agencies <span class="page" id="page278">[p.278]</span> by which complete cooperation and servicing could be accomplished to the satisfaction of scholars, still that they might serve as the depository, as the servicing agent of their own projects.</p>